GSA/digitalgov.gov/content/topics/multimedia/_index.md

 title: "Multimedia"
 deck: "Use a combination of media formats to create impactful experiences."

-summary: "As a form of communication, multimedia involves a combination of content forms, such as text, audio, video, graphics, and animation.
+summary: "As a form of communication, multimedia involves a combination of content forms, like text, audio, video, graphics, and animation.
 Multimedia approaches work best when they are created and distributed to deliver a well-rounded, interactive, and informative user experience."

 # Weight
 weight: 2